 Final Thoughts

-Well, that’s all I have for you regarding safe paints for birds!
-That’s a really long article.
-I hope that you’ve found this article useful and are now ready to get started on your painting project!
+I hope you’ve found this resource useful and are ready to start your painting project!

 Happy birding!